ef2-digital/strapi-plugin-slug-localization/README.md

 - **Automatic slug creation bases on title field.** For now, the slug input field checks the current title field and automatic creates slug.
 - **Backend validation:** Checks the slug on save if its unique in the given model/locale combination.

+## ✨ Todo
+- Choose attached field, defaults to "title" for now
+- Frontend validation - on the fly validate if slug is available.
+- Translations

 ## ⏳ Installation

 ```sh